pbkhrv/jason-tree/README.md

 < {"value": {"name": "Bob", "age": 40, "friends": [{"name": "Alice"}, {"name": "John"}]}}
 ```

 Data can be written to or retrieved from anywhere in the tree based on the path specified in the URL.
-PUT is used to insert new values into objects, while POST allows you to append to arrays:

 ```
 > PUT /users/bobby